libp2p/js-libp2p/src/peer-store/README.md

 In a libp2p node's life, it will discover peers through its discovery protocols.
 In a typical discovery protocol, addresses of the peer are discovered along with its peer id.
 Once this happens, the PeerStore should collect this information for future (or immediate) usage by other subsystems.
 When the information is stored, the PeerStore should inform interested parties of the peer discovered (`peer` event).

 Taking into account a different scenario, a peer might perform/receive a dial request to/from a unkwown peer.
 In such a scenario, the PeerStore must store the peer's multiaddr once a connection is established.

+When a connection is being upgraded, more precisely after its encryption, or even in a discovery protocol, a libp2p node can get to know other parties public keys.
+In this scenario, libp2p will add the peer's public key to its `KeyBook`.

 After a connection is established with a peer, the Identify protocol will run automatically.
 A stream is created and peers exchange their information (Multiaddrs, running protocols and their public key).
 Once this information is obtained, it should be added to the PeerStore.
 In this specific case, as we are speaking to the source of truth, we should ensure the PeerStore is prioritizing these records.
 If the recorded `multiaddrs` or `protocols` have changed, interested parties must be informed via the `change:multiaddrs` or `change:protocols` events respectively.